ManiAm/RAG-Search/README.md

 `Qdrant` stands out as a powerful open-source vector database that combines fast vector similarity search with advanced metadata filtering, making it ideal for hybrid search applications.
 It features a clean REST and gRPC API, rich filtering capabilities, and payload indexing, enabling precise control over both vector and structured data.
 Its balance of performance, ease of use, and production readiness makes Qdrant a good choice for applications that require scalable vector search tightly integrated with metadata filtering.

 Unlike some alternatives, Qdrant supports local deployment via Docker, as well as managed cloud options.
 Running Qdrant inside a container ensures clean separation of concerns and easier deployment.
 This encapsulation provides operational flexibility, making it easy to scale, upgrade, or isolate the vector store without affecting other parts of the system.
-It also aligns with the microservice-oriented nature of RAG-Talk, allowing independent control over data storage and compute layers.
+It also aligns with the microservice-oriented nature of RAG-Search, allowing independent control over data storage and compute layers.

 #### Embedding Model Collections in Qdrant

-Each embedding model supported by RAG-Talk is mapped to a unique `collection` inside Qdrant.
+Each embedding model supported by RAG-Search is mapped to a unique `collection` inside Qdrant.
 These collections are configured with the corresponding vector size (i.e., the output dimensionality of the embedding model) and use `cosine` similarity as the distance metric for semantic comparisons.
 This design ensures that embeddings from different models are not mixed, preserving the integrity of the retrieval process.
 When a user switches to a new model, a new collection is used automatically, making it easy to maintain clean, isolated retrieval spaces per model.

 #### Deduplication via MD5 Hashing

-To prevent duplicate content from being stored and embedded multiple times, RAG-Talk uses a deduplication technique based on MD5 hashing.
+To prevent duplicate content from being stored and embedded multiple times, RAG-Search uses a deduplication technique based on MD5 hashing.
 Before any document chunk is added to Qdrant, its content is hashed and compared against existing hashes.
 If the hash already exists, the document is skipped.
 This mechanism reduces unnecessary storage, avoids redundant computation, and ensures that retrieval results remain meaningful and diverse.
 The MD5-based approach is lightweight, fast, and effective for most use cases involving text document ingestion.

 ### Document Load and Split

-In the RAG-Talk project, the document ingestion pipeline begins with the use of `UnstructuredLoader`, a powerful utility from the `langchain_unstructured` module that supports a wide range of file formats-including `.txt`, `.pdf`, `.docx`, `.html`, and more.
+In the RAG-Search project, the document ingestion pipeline begins with the use of `UnstructuredLoader`, a powerful utility from the `langchain_unstructured` module that supports a wide range of file formats-including `.txt`, `.pdf`, `.docx`, `.html`, and more.
 This loader automatically extracts clean, structured content from these formats without requiring manual parsing logic for each file type.
 This not only simplifies integration with various document sources but also ensures consistent and reliable text extraction across heterogeneous data formats, which is essential for robust RAG systems.

 After loading the documents, we use the `RecursiveCharacterTextSplitter` to divide the content into manageable chunks.
 This splitter intelligently breaks down long documents by recursively looking for natural split points-such as paragraph breaks or sentence boundaries-before resorting to fixed-size chunks.